denizbmech/scope2d/website/features.md

 Vertical markers can have harmonics and sidebands.
 These are useful specifically in frequency spectrum analysis.
 Harmonics and sidebands are added to a vertical marker by right clicking the vertical marker on the marker tree and selecting either "Add harmonics" or "Add sidebands".

 Harmonics are defined as vertical markers having X coordinates which are integer multiples of the X coordinate of the fundamental marker (or the first harmonic).
-For example, say we have a vertical marker at X = 200.
-If we add 3 harmonics to this marker, that means we will have markers at 400, 600 and 800.
+For example, say we have a vertical marker at X = 166 Hz for the first shaft order (1X).
+If we add 14 harmonics to this marker, that means we will have markers at 332 Hz, 498 Hz, 664 Hz etc.

 <p align="center">